screwtop/diskbench/Readme.txt

              Burst (cache) reads occur when the same data are retrieved repeatedly by the system, especially when subsequent reads happen soon after the initial read.

-The commands are intended to operate on entire devices, so the argument will usually be the special device file for the disk you wish to test (e.g. '/dev/sda' or '/dev/rsd0d').
-However, you can also test individual partitions (e.g.
-'/dev/sda1') or individual files ('~/Video/Wedding.avi'), in which case the apparent performance will probably be much greater[1], and not comparable with other systems.
+The commands are intended to operate on entire devices, so the argument will usually be the special device file for the whole disk you wish to test (e.g. '/dev/sda' or '/dev/rsd0d').
+However, you can also test individual partitions (e.g. '/dev/sda1') or individual files ('~/Video/Wedding.avi'), in which case the apparent performance will probably be much greater[1], and not comparable with other systems.

 If you have no idea what device filename to use, try one of these:
 	Linux     /dev/sda OR /dev/hda